jhipster/generator-jhipster-react-native/readme.md

  - Saga - `ignite generate saga <name>`
  - Screen - `ignite generate screen <name>`

+### Plugins

+Ignite also enables the generated project to add custom plugins.
+The benefit of using a plugin is that it installs and links third party libraries automatically when adding to a project, you just need to run one command.
+You can add a plugin with `ignite add plugin-name`.

+Examples of plugins include vector-icons, maps, i18n, firebase, and more.
+You can find the [full list of plugins](https://github.com/infinitered/ignite/blob/master/PLUGINS.md) in the main Ignite repository

 Check out [Ignite's documentation](https://github.com/infinitered/ignite/tree/master/docs) for more details.

 [npm-image]: https://img.shields.io/npm/v/ignite-jhipster.svg